OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 PendingIntent getService(Context, int, Intent, int)
 ```

-Once any of the above function is spotted, check the implementation of the base intent and the `PendingIntent` for the security pitfalls listed above.
+Once any of the above function is spotted, check the implementation of the base intent and the `PendingIntent` for the security pitfalls listed in the [Pending Intents](#pending-intents) section.

 For example, in [A-156959408](https://android.googlesource.com/platform/frameworks/base/+/6ae2bd0e59636254c32896f7f01379d1d704f42d "A-156959408")(CVE-2020-0389), the base intent is implicit and also the `PendingIntent` is mutable, thus making it exploitable.